by Thornie - 16:15 on 15 March 2023

 by Thornie - 11:37 on 15 August 2021

-In which Thornie challenges Sir Walter Scott's "admission" that the great house of Tully-Veolan in "Waverley" was largely drawn from Grandtully Castle.
+In which Thornie challenges Sir Walter Scott's "admission" that the great house of Tully-Veolan in "Waverley" was largely modelled on Grandtully Castle.

 by Thornie - 10:32 on 07 July 2021

-Thornie explores the conncection between the poet Violet Jacob and Rohallion on Murthly estate.
+Thornie explores the connection between the poet Violet Jacob and Rohallion on Murthly estate.

 by Thornie - 18:55 on 31 March 2021